MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-vendor-invoice.md

 Project-related procurement in Dynamics 365 Project Operations can be recorded by going to **Accounts Payable** > **Invoices** > **Pending vendor invoices** and using a pending vendor invoice document.
 For more information, see [Purchase non-stocked materials using a pending vendor invoice](../procurement/pending-vendor-invoices.md).

 > [!IMPORTANT]
-> Before you use the functionality described in this topic, review and apply the required configurations.
+> Before you use the functionality described in this article, review and apply the required configurations.
 For more information, see [Enable non-stocked materials and pending vendor invoices](../procurement/configure-materials-nonstocked.md).

 In Project Operations, project-related vendor invoices are posted using special posting rules: